 - Move node down

 - Adding parts to a quote from the part library

 What's the difference between Deep Copy vs. Duplicate Quote Item?

 Duplicate Quote Item: This action creates another instance of the quote item.
-There will not be a new part file in your library after this action is completed.
-There may still be other quotes tied to this part file.
+There will not copy the underlying part data, and thus will not create a new entry in your part library.

 I created a copy/revision of my quote, are the items deep copied or duplicated?

 Creating a copy or revision of your quote will duplicate the quote items, not deep copy.
 The part will now exist in both the original and new quote and may require you to manually deep copy the item if attempting to perform one of the actions listed above.

 How do I view the other quote(s) a part file exists on?

 Navigate to the part viewer and then click on the Quotes/Orders tab ($ icon) in the left navigation.
 This will list all quotes and orders that the file is tied to, with the quote/order status next to it.